Our Leadership Team welcomes you…

 The Sisters' Franciscan presence has expressed itself in various ways at Stella Niagara from the beginning until today.
 A school had been part of the plans from the beginning, and in September, 1908, four boys and two girls became the first registrants.
 Since then, education has always been a major focus.
 At various times in its history, Stella Niagara has housed a grade school and high school for day students and residents, a cadet program for boys from ages 8-14, and today, an education park for day students from 3-14 years of age.

 Respect for the land and attention to its beauty expresses the tradition of St. Francis of Assisi.
 In early years, the Sisters planted vineyards, orchards, and gardens, and raised animals.
-In recent years, they formed a group, "Stella as Earth Center," which focuses attention on the beautification of the property and supports projects to provide for the many varieties of wildlife which share the land with the Sisters.
+Later, they formed a group, "Stella as Earth Center," which focused their attention on the beautification of the property and supporting projects to provide for the many varieties of wildlife which share the land with the Sisters.
+In 2015, the Sisters sold some of their land along the Niagara River to the Western New York Land Conservancy to form the Stella Niagara Preserve.

 Early on, mothers and children enjoyed the Sisters' hospitality each summer as they fled the heat of nearby cities.
 Retreats were offered at Stella Niagara for many years.
 The Center of Renewal, opened in 1974, continues the sisters' ministry of hospitality today.